 • Spending more money on your Southwest Airlines Rapid Rewards credit cards

-• Points earned from Rapid Rewards Partners.
+• Base points earned from Rapid Rewards Partners.
 This includes online shopping.

 The following DO NOT COUNT for the companion pass according to Southwest:

-“Points purchased for personal use or as a gift, transferred points, points earned from program enrollment, Tier bonus points, flight bonus points, and Partner bonus points (with the exception of the Rapid Rewards Credit Cards from Chase) do not qualify as Companion Pass Qualifying Points.”
+“Purchased points, transferred points transferred between members, points converted from hotel and car loyalty programs, and e-Rewards, e-Miles, Valued Opinions and Diners Club, points earned from program enrollment, tier bonus points, flight bonus points, and partner bonus points (with the exception of the Rapid Rewards Credit Cards from Chase) do not qualify as Companion Pass qualifying points.”

 An easy way to earn the remaining points is to pay your rent or mortgage with Plastiq (our referral link).